terna/ejmmp/model1/model1.md

-- assigning to the employer itself as employee
+- linking the firm to its entrepreneur, considering the entrepreneur itself as a worker in its firm

-- creation of a temporary workforce list of to-be-employed agent, escluding employers (already self employed)
+- creation of a temporary workforce list of to-be-employed agent, escluding entrepreneurs (already self employed)